stormpath/express-stormpath/README.md

 11. **That's It!**

   You just added user authentication to your app with Stormpath.
-See the [documentation](https://docs.stormpath.com/angularjs/sdk/) for further information on how Stormpath can be used with your AngularJS app.
+See the [API Documentation][] for further information on how Stormpath can be used with your AngularJS app.

 ## Documentation

-For all available directives and services, see the [API Documentation].
+For all available directives and services, see the [API Documentation][].

 If you are using Yeomon, please see our [Yeoman Guide][].
 It will walk you through the creation of an Angular application from scratch, using Yeoman.